Average Miles Driven per Year by Americans (2022)

 Average Miles Driven Per Year by State

-U.S. citizens drive, on average, 12,785 miles per year based on the most recent report from the FHA.
+On average, U.S. citizens drive about 7,461 miles per year based on the most recent report from the FHA.
 However, this figure can vary significantly by state.
-Here is a state-by-state breakdown of the average annual mileage per driver.
+Below is a state-by-state breakdown of the average annual mileage per driver.

 State |